 General and Administrative Expenses.
-During the three and six months ended June 30, 2014 and 2013 we recognized general and administrative expenses of \$583,310 and \$1,075,666, respectively, as compared with \$681,024 and \$1,241,163 for the same periods in 2013.
+Our general and administrative expenses related to the three months ended March 31, 2014 were substantially unchanged from last year's periods (\$492,356 and \$560,139, respectively).
 General and administrative expenses principally consist of officer compensation, outside services (such as legal, accounting, and consulting expenses), share-based compensation, and other general expenses (such as insurance, occupancy costs and travel).

 Plantation (Farm) Operating Costs.
-For the three and six months ended June 30, 2014 and 2013, we recorded Plantation Operating Costs from the operations of the farms of \$34,493 and \$62,224, respectively as compared with \$47,677 and \$617,833.
-The decrease was mostly due to scaling back the planting of new Jatropha trees at our Mexico farms.
+For the three months ended March 31, 2014 and 2013, we recorded Plantation Operating Costs from the operations of the farms of \$27,731 and \$570,156, respectively.
+The decrease was mostly due to a work force reduction at our Mexico farms as we scaled back planting of new Jatropha trees at those Mexico farms.

 Other Income/Expense.
-Interest expense for the three and six months ended June 30, 2014 increased slightly from the same periods in 2013 due to larger outstanding principal balances.
+Interest expense for the three months ended March 31, 2014 increased slightly from the same periods in 2013 due to larger outstanding principal balances.

 Net loss attributable to the non-controlling interest.
 Our Mexico farm operations are owned through GCE Mexico I, LLC, a Delaware limited liability company ("GCE Mexico").
 We own 50% of the common membership interests of GCE Mexico and one investor currently owns the other 50% of the common membership interests.
 The proceeds from the sale of the preferred membership units, and from subsequent capital contributions, have been used to fund the operations of Asideros Globales Corporativo 1 ("Asideros 1") and Asideros Globales Corporativo 2 ("Asideros 2"), each of which have acquired land in Mexico that, collectively, constitute our first two Jatropha farms.
 Asideros Globales Corporativo 3 ("Asideros 3") acquired our third farm in October 2011, but had no impact on the results of our operations.
 GCEH directly owns 1% of Asideros 1, Asideros 2 and Asideros 3, and the balance is owned by GCE Mexico.
 Accordingly, we own 50.5% of Asideros 1, Asideros 2 and Asideros 3 either directly or through our common membership interest in GCE Mexico.
 As such, our consolidated financial statements include the accounts of the Asideros farm entities.
+Under

-Under GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico according to the investment balances.
+GCE Mexico's LLC Agreement, the net loss allocated from these entities to GCE Mexico is then further allocated to the members of GCE Mexico according to the investment balances.
 Accordingly, since the common membership interest did not make a capital contribution, all of the losses allocated to GCE Mexico have been further allocated to the preferred membership interest.
-The net loss attributable to the non-controlling interest in the accompanying Consolidated Statement of Operations represents the allocation of the net loss of GCE Mexico to the preferred membership interest.
+The net loss attributable to the non-controlling interest in the accompanying Consolidated Statement of Operations represents the allocation of the net loss of GCE Mexico to the preferred membership interests.

-Net income/loss attributable to Global Clean Energy Holdings, Inc. The Company recorded net losses of \$347,269 and \$675,735 for the three and six months ended June 30, 2014, respectively as compared with \$737,878 and \$975,881 in the same periods of 2013.
+Net income/loss attributable to Global Clean Energy Holdings, Inc. The Company recorded net losses of \$328,466 and \$238,518 for the three months ended March 31, 2014 and 2013, respectively.
 The amount of advisory and management services that we render at the corporate level, the amount of revenues generated from our Jatropha farms in Mexico, and on the amount of revenues we generate from our new Camelina operations increase our ability to generate net income in the future.
 In addition to incurring farm operating expenses in Mexico for our Jatropha operations, we will continue to accrue interest expense on the mortgages that encumber the Tizimin, Mexico, farms.
-We anticipate that we will generate new revenues from our Camelina operations and that revenues from our Jatropha farm operations will increase.
+Although we anticipate that we will generate new revenues from our Camelina operations and that revenues from our Jatropha farm operations will increase, we are unable to forecast if, or when such revenues will exceed our operating expenses.